The French Development Agency, the Fondation de France, the Principality of Monaco

 Crisis and post-crisis contexts

-This area of work focuses on the intervention modalities of aid actors, their different interpretations of crises and approaches to aid.
-The aim is to cross-reference know-how and lessons learned from emergency and development practices.
+This component of the project focuses on practitioners’ operational methods, their understanding of crises and their approaches to aid.
+The aim is to combine know-how and lessons learned from emergency and development practices.

 This has resulted in several publications and studies: